Skip to content

 Devon LNRS planning paper

-An LNRS Planning Paper, which is an overview of LNRSs and the planning system, has been produced by Devon’s local planning authorities.
-The document will be updated as needed, for example as a result of the proposed policy changes to the National Planning and Policy Framework (NPPF) out for consultation in December 2025, which states:
+Devon’s local planning authorities have written an LNRS Planning Paper, which is an overview of LNRSs and the planning system.
+The document will be updated as needed, for example to reflect the proposed policy changes to the National Planning and Policy Framework (NPPF), which was out for consultation in December 2025 and that states:

 Biodiversity Net Gain (BNG)

-For details of BNG and LNRSs see Section 4 of the LNRS Planning Paper (see link above).
+For details of BNG and LNRSs please see Section 4 of the LNRS Planning Paper.

-Developers must demonstrate how they are achieving a minimum 10% BNG using the Statutory Biodiversity Metric.
-When using the Metric the proposed habitat enhancement or creation must be assessed as having a ‘high strategic significance’ if:
+Developers must show how they’re achieving a minimum of 10% BNG using the Statutory Biodiversity Metric (SBM).
+When using the SBM the proposed habitat enhancement or creation must be assessed as having a ‘high strategic significance’ if:

-• It is located within an area mapped as a ‘mapped measure’ in the Local Habitat Map (the High Opportunity Area layers shown on the Devon LNRS Viewer) and,
+• It’s in an area mapped as a ‘mapped measure’ in the Local Habitat Map (the High Opportunity Area layers shown on the Devon LNRS Viewer) and,

 • The proposal is consistent with the LNRS actions for the mapped area.

-A merged BNG High Opportunity Areas layer is shown on the Viewer for a quick way to know if a development site is in a High Opportunity Area.
-However to see the pop up for each layer (which includes headline actions and links to web pages with more detailed actions) the relevant individual layers need to be opened (use the Near Me function).
-This layer will be added when all other layers are signed off.
+A merged BNG High Opportunity Areas layer is shown on the Viewer for a quick way to see if a development site is in a High Opportunity Area.
+However, to see the pop-up for each layer (which includes headline actions and links to web pages with more detailed actions) the relevant individual layers must be opened (use the Near Me function).

-Note that the LNRS does not set out one action for each mapped area, and there could often be a number of possible actions.
+Note that the LNRS does not set out one action for each mapped area, and there could be several possible actions.

-It is not possible or appropriate for the LNRS to be prescriptive regarding land use decisions.
+It’s not possible or appropriate for the LNRS to be prescriptive in respect of land use decisions.
 Groundtruthing and expert ecological advice are always needed.
 For example, on acidic wet soils, appropriate habitats could include wet woodland, Purple Moor-grass and rush pasture, wet heath or mire.
-On free-draining brown earths, options could include arable, woodland, species-rich grassland, wood pasture or orchards.
+On free-draining brown earths, habitats could include arable, woodland, species-rich grassland, wood pasture or orchards.
 The habitat and species layers, and information on the web pages, are there to guide decisions.

-A decision on the most appropriate action for any mapped area must be based on detailed knowledge of soils, existing habitats and species (both on site and in the area) as well as practicalities relating to land drainage, infrastructure for livestock, long-term funding and management.
+A decision on the most appropriate action for any mapped area must be based on detailed knowledge of soils, existing habitats and species (both on site and in the area) and on practicalities relating to land drainage, infrastructure for livestock, long-term funding and management.

 Existing Devon wildlife and planning guidance and mapping

-In order to help developers and LPAs meet wildlife legislation and policy requirements various Devon wildlife and planning guidance notes have been produced.
+To help developers and LPAs meet wildlife legislation and policy requirements, several Devon wildlife and planning guidance notes have been produced.
 These currently include the following:

 • HRA guidance for the Beer Quarry and Caves SAC